dhruv-yadav-nitj/Car-Price-Prediction-Regression-Analysis-Model/README.md

 ## Overview

 Welcome to the Second-Hand Car Price Prediction System repository!
 This project is a machine learning-driven approach to predict second-hand car prices based on user-provided details.
-Utilizing regression analysis and a powerful machine learning model, this model aims to provide accurate estimates for informed decision-making in the second-hand car market.
+Utilizing regression analysis this model aims to provide accurate estimates for informed decision-making in the second-hand car market.

 ## Key Features